gipplab/AnnoMathTeX/README.md

 Visualize an overview of the different components/modules of the system as well as the workflow and describe the individual parts

-## Very Short Code Examples

-Show what the library does as **concisely** as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
-See the [news-please project](https://github.com/fhamborg/news-please/blob/master/README.md#use-within-your-own-code-as-a-library) for example.

 ## Getting Started